 - The UK is the third-largest m-commerce market in the world.

-According to some forecasts, mobile wallet payments were expected to grow to $500 billion in 2020.
+According to some forecasts, mobile wallet payments grew to $500 billion in 2020.
 In order to put this number into perspective, it’s important to mention that these payments amounted to only $75 billion in 2016.
-In other words, in just five years, there was an 80% growth of mobile commerce.
+In other words, in just five years, there was an 80% growth of this type of mobile commerce.